hynek/structlog/docs/index.rst

 Why You Want to Use structlog
 -----------------------------

-Structured logging means that you don’t write hard-to-parse and hard-to-keep-consistent prose in your logs but that you log *events* that happen in a *context* instead.
+Structured logging means that you don't write hard-to-parse and hard-to-keep-consistent prose in your logs but that you log *events* that happen in a *context* instead.
 All you'll care about is to build a context as you go (e.g. if a user logs in, you bind their user name to your current logger) and log events when they happen (i.e. the user does something log-worthy):

 .. literalinclude:: code_examples/teaser.txt